jdar/govtforthe100percent/CONTRIBUTING.md

 ```
 docker-compose run db bash
-psql -h refugerestrooms_db_1 -U postgres
+psql -h refugetravesties_db_1 -U postgres
 ```

 or equivalently:
 ```
-docker-compose run db psql -h refugerestrooms_db_1 -U postgres
+docker-compose run db psql -h refugetravesties_db_1 -U postgres
 ```

 ### 6 Run the Tests
 ```
 docker-compose run -e "RAILS_ENV=test" web rake db:migrate:reset spec
 ```
-_(If you want to know if your changes pass our automated testing, before even submitting your changes to RefugeRestrooms on Github, this will let you know.)_
+_(If you want to know if your changes pass our automated testing, before even submitting your changes to RefugeTravesties on Github, this will let you know.)_

 If you want to run an individual spec, first log in to the container, then the spec.
 E.g.:
 ```
 docker-compose run web bash
-rspec spec/models/restroom_spec.rb
+rspec spec/models/travesty_spec.rb
 ```

 This is equivalent, but slower during a code-test-code-test development cycle:

 ```
-docker-compose run web rspec spec/models/restroom_spec.rb
+docker-compose run web rspec spec/models/travesty_spec.rb
 ```

 ### 7 Linting Code